opeik/tekken-handbook/Basics/Notation.md

 ## Buttons
-Tekken uses four attack buttons, compared to other games such as Street Fighter, which use six.
+Tekken uses four attack buttons, compared to other games such as Street Fighter, which uses six.
 These buttons are mapped to limbs, instead of being punches and kicks with different strengths.
 They are:
 left punch <span class="no-break">(<img class="icon" src="/assets/img/1.svg">)</span>,